yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 - `Bind mounts` (=Mounting a Host Directory as a Data volume)
 - `Docker volumes`

-> **Note**: Other type of mount called, **tmpfs mount** which is stored in the host system’s memory only and are never written to the host filesystem.
-When the container stops, the tmpfs mount is removed, and files written there won’t be persisted.
-This may be your option If you do't want the data to persist either on the host machine or within the container.
+> **Note**: Another type of mount called, **tmpfs mount** is stored in the host system’s memory only and is never written to the host filesystem.
+When the container stops, the tmpfs mount is removed, and files are written there won’t be persisted.
+This may be your option If you don't want the data to persist either on the host machine or within the container.
 This may be for security reasons or to protect the performance of the container when your application needs to write a large volume of non-persistent state data.

-**Bind mounts** : When you use a bind mount option, a file or directory on the host directory is mounted into a container.
+**Bind mounts**: When you use a bind mount option, a file or directory on the host directory is mounted into a container.
 While  it is easy and connects directly to the host filesystem, non-docker processes on the Docker host  can modify them at any time.
 One needs to specify it during runtime.

 ## Bind mounts example

-Now that your are familiar with basic docker commands, let us try with fastqc container.
-For now don't worry about the context of this container if you are not familiar with fastqc software.
+Now that you are familiar with basic Docker commands, let us try with *fastqc* container.
+For now, don't worry about the context of this container if you are not familiar with *fastqc* software.

-Pull the latest Docker image for dastqc as below:
+Pull the latest Docker image of *fastqc* as below:

 ```
 docker pull biocontainers/fastqc:v0.11.9_cv7

 ````
-copy some toy examples of fastq files from Puhti supercomputer as below:
+copy few toy examples of fastq files from Puhti supercomputer as below:

 ```
 scp csc-username@puhti.csc.fi:/scratch/project_2003682/Trinity/*.gz .

 ```

-Run fastqc analaysis on some example files as shown below:
+Run *fastqc* analaysis on some of example files as shown below:

 ```
 docker run biocontainers/fastqc:v0.11.9_cv7 \